freenas/freenas-docs/userguide/plugins.rst

 .. figure:: %imgpath%/plugins-install-example.png

    Installing the Plex Plugin
+#endif freenas

+#ifdef truenas

+Click :guilabel:`REFRESH INDEX` to refresh the current list of plugins.

+Click a plugin icon to see the description, whether it is an Official plugin, the version available, and the number of installed instances.

+To install the selected  plugin, click :guilabel:`INSTALL`.

+#endif truenas

+.. note:: A warning will display when an unofficial plugin is selected for installation.

 Enter a :guilabel:`Jail Name`.
 A unique name is required, since multiple installations of the same plugin are supported.
 Names can